angst7/ship_ornament/README.md

 The battery is a CR2032.
 The footprint is for part BAT-HLD-001 available at digikey and mouser.

 All the passives and LEDs are 0603.

+The programming header is for a TC-2030-NL by Tag Connect.
+Or you can just solder leads to the pads and use anything you like.